Become a Trained Coach

 After completion of both levels of training, clergy are able to take the official exam and receive Certification with the ICF (International Coach Federation).

 In order to enroll in the Coaching4Clergy training and receive the financial support of the Together We Thrive Initiative funded by the Lilly Endowment grant, participants must have a letter of judicatory endorsement and a letter of support from the leadership of their ministry setting.
 To offer the best training experience possible, class sizes are limited.
 Because the TWT initiative is a collaboration between several partners, each partnering body has three spots.

 Throughout the training process, practical hours are required.
 As a part of the Initiative, Coaches in Training must agree to provide 50 hours of practical coaching hours in service of their denomination and/or the Initiative.
 TWT partners will assist participants with finding coaching opportunities.

 If accepted into the grant program, a large portion the training cost will be covered by the Lilly Foundation Grant and Together We Thrive.

-Together We Thrive covers to cost for: Classroom/Instruction Time (60-64 hrs) Mentor Coaching (12 hours)
+Together We Thrive covers the cost for: Classroom/Instruction Time (60-64 hrs) Mentor Coaching (12 hours)

 Participants are responsible for: Assessment Fee (for each part) Books/Materials (one-time fee) Graduation/Exam Fee (one-time fee).
 Lodging during the training.